What is Potassium Iodate?

 4. It is used as a reagent and as feed additives.

 How is potassium iodate made?

 Potassium iodate is produced by reacting potassium hydroxide to iodine acid or by reacting potassium hydroxide to iodine.
 This second reaction produces both iodide and iodate.

 Is potassium iodate an acid or base?

 Potassium iodate is a salt of a strong acid (iodic acid) and a strong base (KOH).
 The salts of strong acids and strong bases are neutral in nature.

 Why is potassium iodide added to salt?

 Often table salt comes in an “iodized” form which means it contains a small amount of potassium iodide or sodium iodide.
-Iodized salt is intended to provide us with the trace quantity we need of the chemical element iodine needed for the proper functioning of our thyroid gland.
+Iodized salt is intended to provide us with the trace quantity we need of the chemical element iodine it needed for the proper functioning of our thyroid gland.